-Fast forward another year, I moved to Orlando where I did not have easy access to Dosas.
-I would crave for it really bad and then our friends introduced us to the masala dosas served at the Hindu temple cafeteria on Sundays.
-Although I didn’t like and I still don’t like waking up early on Sundays, I would so that I can get hold of dosas.
+Fast forward another year; I moved to Orlando where I did not have easy access to Dosas.
+I would crave for it, and that’s when our friends introduced us to the masala dosas served at the Hindu temple cafeteria on Sundays.
+Although I didn’t like and I still don’t like waking up early on Sundays, I would go so that I can get hold of dosas.
 Did I mention, they serve dosas only till 12 PM.
-Too early right! especially on Sunday.
+Too early right!
+Especially on Sunday.

 Fast track another few years and when we were expecting a baby, my craving increased.
 Girls and their hubbies, if you have been there, you know how that works.
 I know a friend who made her husband run to Walmart at 12 Am to get bananas because she wanted it badly.
 I also remember a time when I cried because Agnel did not finish his lunch box.
 LOL.
 I know that sound crazy.
 Crazy Weird hormones :).